as-op/aglio/README.md

 # Installation & Usage
-There are three ways to use aglio: as an executable, in a docker container or as a library for Node.js.
+There are two ways to use aglio: as an executable or as a library for Node.js.

 ## Executable
 Install aglio via NPM.
-You need Node.js installed and you may need to use `sudo` to install globally:
+You need Node.js installed.

 ```bash
 npm install -g aglio